claudiok/icetray-rootwriter/resources/docs/index.rst

 rootwriter
 ==========

 A tableio backend for writing root files.
+This project is maintained by Giuliano Maggi <giuliano.maggi.olmedo@gmail.com>.

 .. toctree::